All Episodes

 It penetrates all areas of society, especially those where the hierarchies of privilege and property are growing.

-And nowhere has political correctness has been more triumphant than in the United States, which is remarkable.
+And nowhere has political correctness been more triumphant than in the United States, which is remarkable because America has traditionally been the home of vigorous, outspoken, raw, raucous speech.

-From the early 17th century, when the clerical discipline the pilgrim fathers sought to impose broke down, and those who had things to say struck out westward or southward for the freedom to say them.
+From the early 17th century, when the clerical discipline the pilgrim fathers sought to impose broke down, and those who had things to say struck out westward or southward for the freedom to say them, America has been a land of unrestricted comment on anything until recently.

-Now the United States has been inundated with PC Inquisitors and PC poison is spreading worldwide in the Anglo Zone, meaning among Caucasian Western civilizations.
+Now, the United States has been inundated with PC inquisitors, and PC poison is spreading worldwide in the Anglo zone, meaning among Caucasian Western civilizations.

 For these reasons, it's good news that Donald Trump is doing so well in the American political primaries.